Rinnegatamante/VitaDB-Downloader/README.md

 - Added an auto-downloader and extractor of libshacccg.suprx if this is missing.
 - Added proper support for PSP homebrews over different locations based on Adrenaline settings.
 - Fixed a bug causing all PSP homebrews to be categorized as Original Games.
+- Now requirements popup won't show up for homebrews requiring only libshacccg.suprx since already present if VitaDB Downloader is being used.
+- Added an optional kubridge.skprx updater/installer when attempting to install an homebrew requiring it.

 ### v.1.6
 - Fixed a bug causing VitaDB Downloader to be reported always as Outdated.